 Portfolio Managers: John A. Forlines, CIO of the adviser, Jeffrey R. Thompson, CEO of the adviser, Richard E. Molari, COO of the adviser and Nicholas A. Lobley, Portfolio Manager of the adviser each serve the Fund as a Portfolio Co-Manager.
 Mr. Molari and Mr. Thompson each have served the Fund as a Portfolio Co-Manager since March 2017.
 Mr. Forlines has served the Fund as Portfolio Co-Managers since December 2017.
+Mr. Lobley has served as Portfolio Co-Manager since December 2017.
+Mr. Lobley has served as Portfolio Co-Manager since December 2017.
 Mr. Lobley has served as Portfolio Co-Manager since December 2019.
 Each portfolio manager is jointly and primarily responsible for the day-to-day management of the Fund.